transpect/xml2tex/README.md

 #### 1. The sane way

-Selectively add characters which can decomposited into a character and a combining character.
-Just add the character to the `charmap` and "replace" it with itself:
+Selectively add characters which can be decomposited into a character and its respective combining character.
+Just add the character to the
+`charmap` and "replace" it with itself:

 ```
 <charmap>